puppetlabs/puppetdb/README.md

     # Download the dependencies
     $ lein deps

     # Start the server from source.
-A sample config file is provided in pkg/
+A sample config is provided in the root of
+    # the repo, in config.sample.ini
     $ lein run services -c /path/to/config.ini

 From here you can make changes to the code, and trying them out is as easy as